Krispol/flashcard/README.md

 ## Flashcard

-Flashcard app with:
+(very) basic Flashcard app with:

 - Create,Read,Update and Delete functionality
 - Play modes
 - Usage statistics

+The app is split into Questionnaire management and flashcards that relate to their respective questionnaires.

 ## Database creation commands

-To create the required database run this sql in your DB cluster:
+To create the required database run these sql commands in your database:

 ```bash
 create table questionnaire (